yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 : Select a required OAuth token information policy from the list.
 This is a custom policy used to obtain and extract token information from the external OAuth provider.
 For details on how to add OAuth token information policies to the list, see [Configure API Manager settings in Policy Studio](/docs/apim_administration/apimgr_admin/api_mgmt_config_ps/).

 Scopes must match
 : Select whether the OAuth scopes match Any or All of the OAuth scopes configured in the next field.
 OAuth scopes are used to control how access tokens are accepted.
-For more details on OAuth scopes, see the [API Gateway OAuth User Guide](/bundle/APIGateway_77_OAuthUserGuide_allOS_en_HTML5/).

 Scopes
 : Enter a comma-separated list of OAuth scopes used to manage how access tokens are accepted.
 Defaults to `resource.WRITE, resource.READ`.